ab91/thats-so-yaml/README.md

 - [ ] Input validation shares state, resulting in "Please supply a value" error message across all inputs
 - [ ] App can display maximum of 2 radio options

+## Areas of improvement

+- [ ] Conditional rendering of YAML based on data that has been entered.
+All of the file should not be displayed if the values are missing.